Miserlou/Karla/Prelude_in_London.md

 Real name, Caity Burns.

 A 19 year old East London native who works as a prostitute at the pleasure house.
-Owes a significant outstanding debt to Reggie Kray.
+Owes a significant outstanding debt to Reggie Kray in order to keep her sister out of the trade.

 ## Copyright